Code-Institute-Submissions/second-milestone-project-23/README.md

 ## Credits

 ### Content

+- The markers on the map were implemented with the help of Traversy Media <a href="https://www.youtube.com/watch?v=Zxf1mnP5zcw&t=577s">Google Maps JavaScript API Tutorial</a>.

 - The "Things to explore" text for cuba.html was taken from different websites such as <a href="https://www.tripadvisor.com/Attractions-g147271-Activities-Havana_Ciudad_de_la_Habana_Province_Cuba.html">Trip Advisor</a>,